Midou-Mni/July-Portfolio-backend/POSTMAN_TESTING.md

 1. Try to create a project with missing required fields
 2. Verify you receive a 400 Bad Request response with validation error details

-#### Rate Limiting
+#### Not Found Errors

-1. Try to submit multiple reviews for the same project from the same IP address
+1. Try to get a project with a non-existent ID
+2. Verify you receive a 404 Not Found response

+#### Permission Errors

+1. Try to delete a review with a non-admin user token
-2. Verify that after a few attempts, you receive a rate limit error response
+2. Verify you receive a 403 Forbidden response

-## Troubleshooting

-- **401 Unauthorized**: Check that your token is valid and properly set in the Authorization header
-- **404 Not Found**: Verify that the resource ID you're using exists
-- **400 Bad Request**: Check your request body for validation errors
-- **500 Server Error**: Check the server logs for more details